modelscope/modelscope-agent/docs/get_started/introduction.md

 An `AgentExecutor` object consists of the following components:

-- `LLM`: A large language model that is responsibile to process your inputs and decide calling tools.
+- `LLM`: A large language model that is responsible to process your inputs and decide calling tools.
 - `tool_list`: A list consists of available tools for agents.
 - `PromptGenerator`: A module integrates `prompt_template`, `user_input`, `history`, `tool_list`... into final prompt for llm.
 - `OutputParser`: A module to parse llm response into the tools to be invoked and the corresponding parameters.